Nessus-Service

 If you are running nessusd on a gateway and if you do not want people on the outside to connect to your nessusd, set your listen_address advanced setting.

-To set this setting:
+To set this setting, run the following command:

 nessuscli fix --set listen_address=<IP address>